oliviamsimon/moorea_massive_porites_tmt/README.md

 ## Layout

 The repository contains three main files.
 Each file is briefly described below.
+Other data (.raw/mgf files, Proteome Discoverer output) are available in the PRIDE repository of the ProteomeXchange Consortium under file number REPOSITORYNUMBER

 ### **`data.csv`**